Femtosecond Laser One-Step Microfabrication of Optical Fiber Inline Sqaure Resonators for Chemical Sensing

 We report, for the first time, the effort to one-step micromachine an optical fiber inline square resonator by femtosecond (fs) laser ablations.
 Such an inline square resonator is intended for infield chemical and biological sensing applications.
 Our preliminary data shows the feasibility of directly machining three dimensional microstructures on a silica optical fiber with a diameter of 125μm. the observed low quality (Q) factor can be further improved by post annealing and chemical etching processes that smooth the surface roughness.

-Y. Han et al., "Femtosecond Laser One-Step Microfabrication of Optical Fiber Inline Sqaure Resonators for Chemical Sensing," ASME 2007 International Mechanical Engineering Congress and Exposition, Volume 8: Heat Transfer, Fluid Flows, and Thermal Systems, Parts a and B, American Society of Mechanical Engineers (ASME), Jan 2007.
+Y. Han et al., "Femtosecond Laser One-Step Microfabrication of Optical Fiber Inline Sqaure Resonators for Chemical Sensing," Proceedings of the ASME 2007 International Mechanical Engineering Congress and Exposition: Heat Transfer, Fluid Flows, and Thermal Systems, vol. 8, American Society of Mechanical Engineers (ASME), Nov 2007.